World Schools Debating Championships: Format

 The WSDC normally takes place over the course of ten days.
 Each national team competes in eight preliminary debates: four prepared debates (the motion having been announced a few weeks before the start of the tournament) and four impromptu debates (for which teams have one hour to prepare).
 Once the eight preliminary rounds have been completed, the 16 best teams compete in knock-out debates (known as the Octofinals) culminating in a Grand Final.
-For each debate, three judges (or more in later rounds) mark each debater on their content, style and strategy.
+In some instances, such as the 2024 Serbia WSDC, knock out debates begin at the "Double-Octofinals" of 32 teams.
+For each debate, a panel of three judges (or more in later rounds) mark each debater on their content, style and strategy on speaker score between 60-80.
+The speaker score of most debaters are in the low 70s, with the highest scoring individual usually scoring below 75.
+The reply speech is scored on a scale between 30-40.
+In each debate, the team with the most 'ballots' win the debate.
+Each judge has one ballot, which they give to the team they believe won the debate, by convention the team with the higher total speaker score.